BoA (album)

-BoA is the first US studio album by South Korean pop singer BoA and her twelfth studio album overall.
-The album was released on March 17, 2009, in the United States.
-BoA was released in Japan boxed with her second greatest hits album, Best & USA, as a 2-in-1 CD.
-BoA debuted on the Billboard 200 at #127 and topped the Billboard's Top Heatseekers (Pacific).
-On August 31, BoA: Deluxe was released digitally via iTunes and includes the single version of "Energetic" and two bonus songs, "Crazy About" and "Control".
+BoA is the only English studio album (twelfth overall) by South Korean recording artist BoA.
+The album was released on March 17, 2009, in the United States through SM Entertainment.
+BoA was released in Japan through Avex Trax the following day and was boxed with her second greatest hits album, Best & USA, as a 2-in-1 CD.
+The record was originally titled Look Who's Talking, and was recorded at studios across the United States, Australia, and Thailand.

+Commercially, BoA became the first album by a South Korean artist to appear on the US Billboard 200, peaking at number 127.
+It also peaked at number 3 on the US Top Heatseekers and number 5 on the US Dance/Electronic Albums chart.
+On August 31, 2009, BoA: Deluxe was released digitally via iTunes and included the single version of "Energetic" and two bonus songs: "Crazy About" and "Control".
 On September 22, 2009, the album was released worldwide.

 Background

 In January 2008, it was reported that BoA was planning to enter the US market.
 However, Lee Soo Man, the head of BoA's label SM Entertainment, denied this, saying there was still more work to do in Asia.
 On August 29, 2008, SM Entertainment announced it had started a subsidiary label in the U.S., SM Entertainment USA.
 News reports started to surface once again about BoA breaking into the U.S. market.
 On September 2, 2008, BoA's label officially announced that she would be entering the US market under their subsidiary label.
 On September 10, a press conference was held at the Seoul Imperial Palace Hotel to further clarify her plans.
 With the album, BoA hoped to become a "world-renowned entertainer" in the vein of Janet Jackson.